cmarquardt/sub/README.md

-# sub: a delicious way to organize programs
+# Sub: A Delicious Way to Organize Programs

 Sub is a model for setting up shell programs that use subcommands, like `git` or `rbenv` using bash.
 Making a sub does not require you to write shell scripts in bash, you can write subcommands in any scripting language you prefer.

+This is a slightly modified version of [Basecamp's sub](https://github.com/basecamp/sub).

 A sub program is run at the command line using this style: